KayChansiri/Demo_Linear_Regression_ML/README.md

 <img width="420" alt="Screen Shot 2024-07-01 at 6 58 48 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/f714d081-c06b-4c84-8984-8847ba1b602a">

-As predicted, so many coefficients are put to exactly zero.
-The R sqaured also indicate that the model explains only 4% of the target outcome.
-This addressed that a non-linear algorithm could provide a better fit.
+As predicted, many coefficients are set to exactly zero.
+The R-squared value also indicates that the model explains only 4% of the target outcome.
+This suggests that a non-linear algorithm could provide a better fit.

-Now let's look at feature importance:
+Now, let's look at feature importance:

 ```ruby
 # Feature importance